-For purposes of the following discussion concerning the tax-qualified and nonqualified retirement plans in which our Named Executive Officers participate, we will be using the following terms:
+For purposes of the following discussion concerning the tax-qualified and nonqualified pension benefits for which our Named Executive Officers are eligible, we will be using the following terms:

-- "Cash Balance Plan" means the New Horizon Cash Balance component of the Retirement Plan (tax-qualified plan) - "DC ESRP" means the Defined Contribution component of the ESRP (nonqualified plan for tax purposes) - "ESRP" means the DTE Energy Company Executive Supplemental Retirement Plan (nonqualified plan for tax purposes) - "MCN Retirement Plan" means the MCN Traditional component of the Retirement Plan (tax-qualified plan) - · "MSBP" means the Management Supplemental Benefit Plan (nonqualified plan for tax purposes), a component of the ESRP - "Retirement Plan" means the DTE Energy Company Retirement Plan (tax-qualified plan)

-- "SRP" means the DTE Energy Company Supplemental Retirement Plan (nonqualified plan for tax purposes) - "Traditional Retirement Plan" means the DTE Traditional component of the Retirement Plan (tax-qualified plan)
+- · "Cash Balance Plan" means the New Horizon Cash Balance component of the Retirement Plan (tax-qualified plan) - "DC ESRP" means the Defined Contribution component of the ESRP (nonqualified plan for tax purposes) - "ESRP" means the DTE Energy Company Executive Supplemental Retirement Plan (nonqualified plan for tax purposes) - "MCN Retirement Plan" means the MCN Traditional component of the Retirement Plan (tax-qualified plan) - · "MSBP" means the Management Supplemental Benefit Plan (nonqualified plan for tax purposes), a component of the ESRP - "Retirement Plan" means the DTE Energy Company Retirement Plan (tax-qualified plan) - "SRP" means the DTE Energy Company Supplemental Retirement Plan (nonqualified plan for tax purposes) - "Traditional Retirement Plan" means the DTE Traditional component of the Retirement Plan (tax-qualified plan)

-The "Pension Benefits" table below describes the tax-qualified and nonqualified retirement benefits for the Named Executive Officers.
+The "Pension Benefits" table below describes the tax-qualified and nonqualified pension benefits for the Named Executive Officers as of December 31, 2016.

-Name Plan Name (1) Number of Years Credited Service (#) Present Value of Accumulated Benefit (\$) Payments During Last Fiscal Year (\$)
+Name Plan Name (1) Number of Years Credited Service (#) Present Value of Accumulated Benefit (\$)

-Gerard M. Anderson Retirement Plan 22.1 1,109,922
+Gerard M. Anderson Retirement Plan 23.1 1,258,775

-SRP 22.1 4,138,855
+SRP 23.1 4,790,465

-ESRP 22.1 5,956,613
+ESRP 23.1 6,575,839

-Peter B. Oleksiak Retirement Plan 17.7 322,512
+Peter B. Oleksiak Retirement Plan 18.7 350,576

-SRP 17.7 234,849
+SRP 18.7 296,135

-ESRP 17.7 1,330,908
+ESRP 18.7 1,643,533

-Steven E. Kurmas Retirement Plan 36.3 2,302,522
+Steven E. Kurmas Retirement Plan 37.3 2,542,402

-SRP 36.3 2,890,905
+SRP 37.3 3,368,538

-ESRP 36.3 1,777,287
+ESRP 37.3 2,060,668

-David E. Meador Retirement Plan 18.8 992,769
+David E. Meador Retirement Plan 19.8 1,129,150

-SRP 18.8 1,478,254
+SRP 19.8 1,728,810

-ESRP 28.8 (2) 4,528,113
+ESRP 29.8 (2 4,936,981

-Gerardo Norcia Retirement Plan 13.2 177,461
+Gerardo Norcia Retirement Plan 14.2 201,246

-SRP 13.2 408,845
+SRP 14.2 493,723

-ESRP 13.2 1,158,552
+ESRP 14.2 1,393,069

-- (1) As described below, Messrs.
+(1) As described below, Messrs.
 Anderson, Oleksiak and Meador each have a choice between the MSBP and DC ESRP benefits.
-The ESRP number that is reported is the higher of the MSBP or DC ESRP. - (2) For purposes of calculating the benefit under the MSBP only, Mr. Meador has 10 years of additional awarded service.
+The ESRP number that is reported is the higher of the MSBP or DC ESRP.

+(2) For purposes of calculating the benefit under the MSBP only, Mr. Meador has 10 years of additional awarded service.
 Mr. Meador's eligibility for the additional awarded service, granted at the time of hire, is subject to his meeting the eligibility requirements of the MSBP, which he has met.
 This additional time was granted to Mr. Meador as compensation for his unearned pension benefits from his previous employer.
 If additional service is awarded, the MSBP benefit is reduced by any benefit from the noncontributory portion of a prior employer's retirement plan.

+Tax-Qualified Retirement Plan

-Qualified Retirement Plan: The Retirement Plan is closed to non-represented employees hired after December 31, 2011.
+The Retirement Plan is closed to non-represented employees hired after December 31, 2011.
 The Retirement Plan includes a number of different benefit accrual formulas including the Traditional Retirement Plan, the MCN Retirement Plan and the Cash Balance Plan.
 Messrs.
 Anderson and Meador participate in the Traditional Retirement Plan.
 Mr. Kurmas participates in the MCN Retirement Plan.
 Messrs.
 Oleksiak and Norcia participate in the Cash Balance Plan.
 All Named Executive Officers are currently 100% vested in the Retirement Plan.